 In Genesis 6:5-7 we are told how God responded to the wickedness of humanity.
 He regretted that he had made humans.
 And his heart was deeply troubled.
 The word translated in the NIV as regretted can also mean grieved.
 And I think that better fits what I understand to be happening here.

 God knew prior to creation that humanity would come to this.
 It was not a surprise to him.
 But, nonetheless, he was deeply troubled and grieved over the depths to which we had sunk.
 I look out into the world today and see the wickedness that is so prevalent.
-And it is easy for me to become numbed to it.
+And it is easy for me to become numb to it.
 That does not mean that I accept evil as good.
-But I just begin to accept that is just the way things are and there is nothing I can do about it.
+But I just begin to accept that is just the way things are, and there is nothing I can do about it.

 Sin Will Not Go Unpunished

 But, while God grieves over our sins, he will not allow them to go unpunished.
 The flood story is a vivid reminder that God will hold us accountable for our sins.
 This is a story that is repeated endlessly in the rest of the Bible.
 The destruction of Sodom and Gomorrah is the most dramatic.
 But the history of Israel is one of covenant-breaking and experiencing God’s judgment.

 While God has promised to never destroy the earth again by flood, he has warned us that destruction by fire is coming (2 Pet.
 3:10).
 And there is a judgment time for each individual who has lived, is living, or will live.
 We are all subject to a righteous punishment for our sins (Rom.
 3:23).
 We may or may not escape punishment for our sins in this life.
 But in the end, apart from faith in Christ, we will not escape it.